 By taking advantage of the spacing effects and testing effects, spaced repetition can allow you to learn in ways that are more likely to stick in the long-term.

-Although I’ve been doing spaced repetition via Anki for 5 years now, I actually wanted to start doing SR flashcards about 8 years ago — approximately speaking, since 5/6/08, when I read this Wired article about Piotr Wozniak.
+Although I’ve been doing spaced repetition via Anki for awhile now, I actually wanted to start doing SR flashcards for several years before I actually started — approximately speaking, since 5/6/08, when I read this Wired article about Piotr Wozniak.
 Wozniak truly devoted himself to spaced repetition.
-He just generally seemed like an interesting person, his technique seemed like a good idea, and I wanted to do it .
+He just generally seemed like an interesting person, his technique seemed like a good idea, and I wanted to do it.

-For the next 2.5 to 3 years I had a pretty constant low-level of guilt/anxiety about how I should be doing SR flashcards.
+For the next 3 years after that I had a pretty constant low-level of guilt/anxiety about how I should be doing SR flashcards.
 This anxiety spiked whenever I forgot something I had previously learned or clicked on a purple Wikipedia link.
 Of course, after a year or so, I thought it was too late and that I was a lost cause with respect to spaced repetition.

 Coincidentally, I now have a flashcard for how to solve this exact problem.
 It’s called “future weaponry” — instead of thinking about what you could have done with a particular tool/knowledge/ability in the past, choose to think about what you will be able to do with it in the future.